darsnack/ECE597/README.md

 To set up npm for the etch-a-sketch, type "npm install".
 Run with ./etch.js.

 To run the HTTP server, change directories into realtime.
 Then run ./install.sh.
 Finally, run ./boneServer.js.

+## Homework 5
+This homework illustrates making a makefile and contains the cross-compile setup script.

+## Homework 6
+This homework contains many text files comparing an simple, example Linux OS against the BeagleBone.
+In particular, this homework illustrates kernel configuration.

+## Homework 7
+This homework contains many text files comparing an simple, example Linux OS against the BeagleBone.
+In particular, this homework illustrates kernel compilation and loading.

+## Homework 8
+This homework has a custom Kconfig.
+That is all.

+## Homework 9
+This homework relates to exploring u-boot.
+Included in the repository is a file that was modified to include my name in the u-boot prompt.

+## Homework 10
+This homework was a guide to creating my own kernel module.
+While I was unsuccesful trying to load the module, I did manage to compile and generate the *.ko file.
+The folder contains some of the files I had to modify to make this module.

+## Homework 11
+This homework was an exploration in busybox, the swiss army knife of embedded Linux.